 Our Cyprus company formation advisors can help you with the registration for VAT, no matter if you are local or foreign trader.

-It is useful to know that in Cyprus
+It is useful to know that in Cyprus, VAT registration must be completed with the Tax Department.

 The Reverse Charge process in Cyprus